 I first came to know of Panch Kroshi Yatra when I was visiting Varanasi about 4 years back.
-I saw a unique map on the walls of Bharat Kala Bhavan in Banaras Hindu University.
+I saw a unique map on the walls of Bharat Kala Bhavan at Banaras Hindu University.
 Just a year before that I had done the 84 Kos Yatra of Braj in the Mathura-Vrindavan area.
 I was curious about this ancient pilgrim route.
 Not many people could tell me much about the yatra, except that it is done on foot on Shivratri.
 I came back from Varanasi with Panch Kroshi Yatra added to my wish list.

 When is the Panch Kroshi Yatra done?

 Panch Kroshi yatra is done on Shivaratri – as it is full of Shiva temples.
-Devotees would start in the evening from Manikarnika Kund and from Assi Ghat around mid-night.
-Depending on each one’s capacity to walk, they complete the yatra in 1, 3 or 5 days.
+Devotees would start in the evening from Manikarnika Kund and from Assi Ghat around midnight.
+Depending on each one’s capacity to walk, they complete the yatra in 1, 3, or 5 days.

 This yatra is also done in Purushottam Maas that is also known as Mal Maas or Adhik Maas.
 This is the extra month that is added to the lunar calendar we follow every 2-3 years.
 My logic is that since this is an unplanned extra period available, it is a good time to do the yatra.

 In the Hindu months of Falgun, Vaishakh & Chaitra, this yatra can be done anytime.

 I would say, a yatra can be done anytime a devotee is ready to do it.

 Panch Kroshi Yatra Route